gabeklein/expressive-orm/README.md

 ### Filtering

-You can filter your queries using various operators:
+You can filter your queries using various operators.
+Javascript values and in-engine values are converted based on how the column was defined in the class.

 ```typescript
 const query = Query(where => {